Article first published November 14, 2014. Updated January 2019.

 Master email accessibility during your coffee break

-So, take a moment to upskill today – and not only learn about the unique requirements of vision impaired email subscribers, but in minutes, become the authority on how to design, test and send accessible email campaigns.
+So, take a moment to up-skill today.
+You’ll not only learn about the unique requirements of vision impaired email subscribers, but in minutes, you’ll become the authority on how to design, test and send accessible email campaigns.